yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-bcr/index.md

     "./amdbench.mp4| "
   >}}

-Regarding Intel, an expected problem is found.
+Regarding Intel, an unsurprising problem arises.
 All currently released products bottleneck due to immature drivers and simply lacking the raw power for Switch emulation.
-This results in very small or no improvements with this rewrite.
-Hopefully this can be improved with future improvements to both yuzu, and Intel's future drivers and hardware releases.
+This results in little to no performance improvements with this rewrite.
+Hopefully this can be addressed with future improvements to both yuzu and Intel's future drivers and hardware releases.

-As a special mention, AMD Vega based integrated GPUs show an up to 223% increase in Paper Mario the Origami King, reaching the same level of performance as dedicated cards of much higher caliber.
+As a special mention, AMD Vega based integrated GPUs show an up to 223% increase in Paper Mario the Origami King, reaching the same level of performance as dedicated cards of much higher calibre.

 ## Fin